plausible/website/_posts/2020-09-02-how-not-to-launch-on-product-hunt-and-lessons-from-our-successful-launch.md

 ### How to start the promotion to get the upvotes rolling

 Some people "prep" their audience way ahead of time.
 We didn't do any of that.
-We told nobody about us planning to launch on Product Hunt until our listing was live.
+We told nobody about our launch on Product Hunt until our listing was live.

 Then we shared the link on our [Twitter](https://twitter.com/plausiblehq) and [Mastodon](https://fosstodon.org/@plausible) profiles and added the Product Hunt badge for our logged-in users and the live demo visitors on the website.